 - Built for All Ages: Equipped with universal first-of-its-kind draw length and adjustable weight catering to individuals of all sizes, ages, and skill levels, making it a versatile choice for archery

-- Beginner bow set comes ready to shoot with two Safetyglass arrows and sight pin
+- READY TO SHOOT: 26" axle-to-axle introductory bow comes ready to shoot with two Safetyglass arrows

-- Set also includes finger rollers, armguard, and arrow quiver
+- ACCESSORIES: Set also includes Whisker Biscuit, 1-pin sight, finger rollers, and arrow quiver

-- The Bear Archery Scout Bow: Ages 4 to 7.
+- The Bear Archery Brave Bow: Ages 8 to 12.
 This is our pick for younger kids.
-It has a very light draw weight, you can adjust it as your kid gets bigger, and it’s very easy to use.
+It has a very light draw weight and it’s very easy to use.

-- The Crosman Elkhorn Jr. Compound Bow: Ages 9 to 12.
+- The Pandarus Compound Bow: Ages 10 and up.
 This is our “best bang for your buck” pick.
 It’s a solid bow that comes with some gear, including some safety equipment.

 - The Barnett Vortex Lite Bow: Ages 9 to 12.
 Features one of the most important aspects of a youth bow: it looks like an adult bow!
 Good for kids/young ones with a little more strength.

-- The Leader Accessories Compound Bow: Ages 13 to 99+.
+- Sanlida Archery Dragon X8 Compound Bow: Ages 13 to 99+.
 A very good bow, with a LOT of excellent gear.
 If you’re looking for just about everything you’ll need to shoot a bow an arrow, we think this is it.

 The Best Youth Compound Bow: Our Suggestions